 Tree Campus USA is a program administered by the Arbor Day Foundation.
 It recognizes college and university campuses that effectively manage their trees, promote student involvement and develop connectivity with the surrounding community through forestry efforts.
-In 2011, UIC began working toward recognition under this program.
+In 2011, UIC began working toward recognition under this program and in 2012 and 2013, UIC was recognized as a Tree Campus.

 To achieve recognition, UIC must meet five standards: